F1248/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 * Alternatively, you can try cold-starting the hardware and see if macOS recognizes the UHCI controller properly.

-## Stuck on "Less than a minute remaining..."
+## Stuck on "Less than a minute remaining…"

 A common area for systems to get "stuck", namely for units that are missing the `AES` CPU instruction/older mobile hardware.
 During this stage, a lot of heavy cryptography is performed, which can make systems appear to be stuck.
 In reality they are working quite hard to finish up the installation.